Status of Online Academic Exams

 Exam Conduct

-While the examinations are conducted electronically, please be aware that the Examination Misconduct Policy (for Engineers and Geoscientists BC candidates) as well as equivalent policies under other respective regulators are still applicable and enforced.
+While the examinations are conducted electronically, please be aware that the Exam Rules and Statement of Understanding, Examination Misconduct Policy (for Engineers and Geoscientists BC candidates), and any equivalent policies under other respective regulators are still applicable and enforced.
 Please take the time to review the attached policy prior to your exam.

 Questions?